 Here are the benchmarks results of the phone to give you a better idea of how it scored on AnTuTu and Geekbench.

-When it comes to performance Xiaomi has set the standard pretty high in the mid-range category and this handset is no exception.
+When it comes to performance, Xiaomi has set the standard pretty high in the mid-range category, and this handset is no exception.
 It performs buttery smooth in the day to day tasks and handles whatever you throw at it.

-Our moderate usage tests mostly revolve around taking multiple calls, switching back and forth through social media apps, using the camera for a snap or two, navigating in Maps, a bit of video watching on YouTube and other daily stuff which this phone performed immaculately.
+Our moderate usage tests mostly revolve around taking multiple calls, switching back and forth through social media apps, using the camera for a snap or two, navigating in Maps, a bit of video watching on YouTube, and other daily stuff which this phone performed immaculately.

 However, the performance is not as bad as you may think.
-Though the phone experiences lag in heavy usage, this is really a bang for the buck device.
+Though the phone experiences lag in heavy usage, this is a bang for the buck device.
 The speaker quality, on the other hand, is awful.
 While playing music and watching videos on the speaker, it seems that the speaker is covered up with something and produces muffled sound.

-Redmi Note 6 Pro furnishes a 4000mAh battery and unsurprisingly it is perfect for heavy users.
+Redmi Note 6 Pro furnishes a 4000mAh battery, and unsurprisingly, it is perfect for heavy users.
 During our moderate usage review, the phone consumed 15% battery in 1 hour.

 On heavy usage, the phone ate up 19% of battery in 1 hour.
-This means you’ll get more than 5 hours of screen-on time with heavy usage. which is pretty impressive.
+This means you’ll get more than 5 hours of screen-on time with heavy usage, which is pretty impressive.

-For selfies, the device packs a 20Mp+2MP camera setup that offers the super-pixel technology which enhances the pixel size, hence sharper photos.
+For selfies, the device packs a 20Mp+2MP camera setup that offers the super-pixel technology, which enhances the pixel size, hence sharper photos.
 Both the front and the back cameras are infused with AI.

-The camera app is simple and straight. you can swipe left or right to choose between different modes.
+The camera app is simple and straight.
+You can swipe left or right to choose between different modes.
 Like the Honor and Huawei phones, Xiaomi has also put an AI toggle on the top bar of the camera viewfinder.

 The camera takes some decent and crisp pictures with well enough details and the right exposure.
 The thing we liked the most was its ability to focus the subject very fast, thanks to its dual-pixel autofocus.

 The HDR mode, however, is a mess.
-It oversaturates the colors and just by the look of it, the pictures give away radical post-capture processing.
+It oversaturates the colors, and just by the look of it, the pictures give away radical post-capture processing.

 The AI is also a plus.
-Though not as bright as in Huawei phones, the AI enhances the colors of the picture but not to a point where it starts to feel artificial and overly processed In low light conditions, it works like a charm.
+Though not as bright as in Huawei phones, the AI enhances the colors of the picture but not to a point where it starts to feel artificial and overly processed.
+In low light conditions, it works like a charm.

 In low light, Redmi Note 6 Pro performs way better than the phones that we have recently seen in this price category.
-Though you cannot expect a flagship level of low light performance, it takes well enough pictures and the AI on the phone works amazing even in low light as well as in night pictures.
+Though you cannot expect a flagship-level of low light performance, it takes well enough pictures, and the AI on the phone works amazing even in low light as well as in night pictures.

 During portrait shots, the phone manages to take great portraits even with backlight.
 The edge detection is also appropriate, if not great.
 After capturing a portrait, you can also tone up or down the level of blur, add light trails, and adjust studio lighting.